Mityuha/fresh-bakery/docs/test_bakery.md

 Let's consider two approaches for bakery testing: framework agnostic and pytest related approaches.

 ## Framework agnostic approach
-Use can override any bakery member by passing arguments to bakery:
+Use can override any bakery member by passing argument for it to bakery:
 ```python
 from .example import MyBakery